microsoft/vscode-docs/docs/terminal/advanced.md

 ## Process environment

-The process environment of the application running within the terminal can be influenced by various settings and extensions.
-Values in the environment is a common reason why output may look different in other terminals.
+The process environment of the application running within the terminal is influenced by various settings and extensions which can explain why output may look different in other terminals.

 ### Environment inheritance